 Change of plans

 The trip provided a distraction, relaxation and a shift in perspective.
-I came home feeling like my world had expanded, whereas a week before, I felt it closing in on me.
+I came home feeling like my world had expanded, whereas the previous fweek, I felt it closing in on me.
 I also felt an immense sense of gratitude.
-Not everyone can travel to the Maldives – points or not.
+Not everyone can travel to the Maldives – or points or otherwise.

 It dawned on me that the experience was special and unique.
 And not to sound like a conceited jerk, but I was pretty amazing for pulling it off.
 I take this hobby for granted sometimes and trips like these make me realize what a privilege it is to travel the way we do.